 The biggest difference between the two cards is actually the type of card they are.
-The Ink Business Preferred card, for example, is a traditional credit card.
+The Ink Business Preferred® Credit Card, for example, is a traditional credit card.
 This means that it works like any other credit card in your wallet.
-You’re given a credit limit, you can spend up to that limit each month, and you can choose to pay off the balance each billing cycle or carry it over from month-to-month.
+You’re given a credit limit, you can spend up to that limit each month, and you can choose to pay off the balance each billing cycle or carry it over from month to month.

-Which Is Best – Chase Ink Business Preferred or AMEX Business Gold Rewards?
+Which Is Best – Chase Ink Business Preferred or Amex Business Gold?

-Want to determine which of these two cards will best suit your business?
+In conclusion, want to determine which of these two cards will best suit your business?
 Then you need to take a look at your spending habits.
-If 80% of your business’s expenses involve a category like fuel or computer hardware/software, the 3x points earning potential of the AMEX Business Gold Rewards can’t be beaten.
-If your monthly spending is a little bit of everything, the Ink Business Preferred’s rewards layout will best serve you.
+If 80% of your business’s expenses involve a category like fuel or computer hardware/software, the 4x points earning potential of the Amex Business Gold can’t be beaten.
+However, if your monthly spending is a little bit of everything, the Ink Business Preferred’s rewards layout will best serve you.

-Also, make a note of the fact that the Business Gold Rewards is a charge card.
-If you ever plan to leave a balance on the card or know that a big, unexpected purchase will take your business a few months to pay off, you’d be better off with the Ink Business Preferred.
+Additionally, if you know that you have a big purchase that will take your business a few months to pay off, you’d be better off with the Ink Business Preferred® Credit Card.
 That way, you can carry over a balance if absolutely necessary.